lnikon/dotfiles/README.md

-#dotfiles for fast arch/manjaro unrolling
+# dotfiles for fast arch/manjaro unrolling

-## installation
+## Installation

 Copy this repo into `$HOME/.dotfiles` directory